jacek99/dropwizard-spring-di-security-onejar-example/README.md

 Please make sure you have the appropriate Lombok plugin installed in your IDE.

 ## Core Gradle tasks ##

+**Note**: Gradle 1.7 is recommended at this time.
+Gradle 1.8 seems to have issues with the RPM plugin

 ### gradle idea ###